TypicalRandomNerd/cpp-notes/README.md

 ## IWYU: Include What You Use
 This is a common phrase you're going to (possibly) hear in the C++ community.
 C++ is a very old, cryptic, and to be quite honest, dumb language.
 C++ assumes nothing, and will only do hat you tell it.
 It will also know know about what you expose to it.
 This is one of the things that (likely) makes it so fast compared to other languages.

 If we take the cryptic code above of our first program and strip away the #include statement, C++ has no idea what cout is.
 You haven't told it about the library where cout resides in, so it's completely oblivious to the fact that it even exists.

+**Code:**

     int main()
     {